Is the Forza Horizon 5 controller the best looking Xbox pad ever?

-The color scheme is inspired by the game's setting, Mexico, and makes it look as though it's been plucked straight out of the Horizon Festival and placed in your hands.
+The controller's vibrant color scheme is inspired by the game's gorgeous new setting, Mexico, and it makes it look as though it's been plucked straight out of the game's own Horizon Festival.

 - Xbox Series X vs Xbox Series S: what's the difference?